deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 "\xc2\x77\xff\xd0" - 4th line
 ```

-After putting the 4th line on the stack:
+After pushing the 4th line of decoded shellcode on the stack:

 ```console
 LOWER ADDRESSES